phuocminhbao/ecomerce_website/README.txt

     11. Right click on project folder and choose "Run on server" III.
 Funtionality and Description
     1. Sign up/ Sign in and Logout
-    2. Display menu from MySQL db
+    2. Display menu from MySQL database
     3. Display items
     4. Display related items
     5. Display the product in detail